Remap

 Root Bone

-Set as Root: Define this bone as the root bone, typically the first or second bone of the bones hierarchy (hips or pelvis), setting it as “Root” allows to use translation retargetting on it.
+Set as Root: Define this bone as the root bone, typically the first or second bone of the hierarchy (hips or pelvis).
+Setting it as Root will retarget translation + rotation, while only rotation is used otherwise.

 IK settings

 Pole: Pole bone of the IK chain.
-When retargetting, the IK pole position is automatically calculated and transferred to this bone.
+When retargeting, the IK pole position is calculated and this bone will be keyframed.
 If not set, the IK pole position is skipped.

 - IK Pole Mode: Defines how the IK pole should be evaluated.